langchain-ai/langchain/docs/docs_skeleton/docs/modules/evaluation/string/criteria_eval_chain.md

 <CodeOutputBlock lang="python">

 ```
     {'reasoning': "First, let's assess the submission based on the criterion of conciseness.
-The submission is not concise and to the point.
-The first part of the answer is correct, stating that the capital of the US is Washington D.C.
-However, the second part of the answer contradicts the first part and adds unnecessary confusion, making the answer not concise.\n\nSecond, let's evaluate the submission based on the criterion of coherence.
-The submission is not coherent, well-structured, and organized.
-The first part of the answer is coherent and well-structured, stating that the capital of the US is Washington D.C.
-However, the second part of the answer contradicts the first part and disrupts the coherence and structure of the answer.\n\nBased on the assessment of the submission against the criteria, the submission does not meet all the criteria.\n\nN", 'value': 'N', 'score': 0}
+The submission does answer the question directly by stating that the capital of the US is Washington D.C.
+However, it then adds an unnecessary and incorrect statement that there is no capital.
+This makes the submission less concise than it could be.\n\nNext, let's consider the criterion of coherence.
+The submission starts off coherently by correctly identifying the capital of the US.
+However, it then contradicts itself by stating that there is no capital.
+This makes the submission incoherent and poorly structured.\n\nBased on this analysis, the submission does not meet all the criteria.\n\nN", 'value': 'N', 'score': 0}
 ```

 </CodeOutputBlock>